 - The manner of use of content and the nature of this use, such as public content or how much of it has roots in facts.

 - The amount or the substantiality of its use, including aspects such as image resolution

 - The effect of the market and whether the user is able to actually purchase or get a license for the content.

 What Images Are Safe To Use?

 To reach a conclusion of where to from here, remember the key rules and aspects mentioned in this article.

 There are certain safe ways that images and content can be used.
 The obvious first option is to create your own images or to pay a photographer to take photos for you.
 The images then automatically belong to you.
 Alternatively, certain sites allow you to download free stock photos, and these photos will have their usage rights clearly indicated.

 Other sites will allow you to purchase stock photos for varying prices.
-Often different prices will allow you different rights of use, so it is worth reading up what the usage policies are, and specifically what is included in your purchase.
+Often different prices will allow you different rights of use, so it is worth reading up on what the usage policies are and specifically what is included in your purchase.

 If ever you are unsure whether it is safe to use an image, or there is uncertainty about what the rights are, rather play it safe.
 If in any doubt, get permission to use the content before you do anything with it.
 It is a far safer option and can save you costly headaches down the line.